Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Designated Industrial Property Assessment Unit consists of two teams - linear property assessment and industrial property assessment.
+The Designated Industrial Property Assessment Unit consists of 2 teams - linear property assessment and industrial property assessment.
 Together, they carry out the designated industrial property assessment function on behalf of municipalities.
 This work includes:

 - the preparation of assessments for designated industrial properties, including linear properties